Find and remove duplicate files

 Duplicate files waste hard disk space

-Thanks to TreeSize, our allrounder for file & disk space management, it is possible to effectively search for duplicate files on local file systems and servers and deduplicate them.
-In doing so, the file duplicates are replaced by NTFS hardlinks - so that each file duplicate no longer consumes its own space, but points to the same location on the hard disk.
+With our all-rounder for file & disk space management TreeSize it is possible to effectively search for duplicate files on local file systems and servers and deduplicate them.
+The file duplicates are replaced by NTFS hardlinks - so each file duplicate no longer consumes its own disk space, but points to the same location on the hard disk.

 Thus, TreeSize prevents losses of important files and frees up new storage space at the same time.